Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 #### 6.1 Media

 The [uno.jpg](./assets/pics/uno.jpg) and [netflix.jpg](./assets/pics/netflix.jpg) pictures have been taken from [Unsplash](https://unsplash.com/) while the other pictures that have been used belong to me.

 To design the logo I used [Canva](https://www.canva.com/).

+The icons used in the "My Skills" area are from [Fontawesome](https://fontawesome.com/v4.7.0/).

 #### 6.2 Acknowledgments